-Canine parvovirus (also called CPV or parvo) is a very contagious and potentially fatal viral disease seen in dogs.
-Most commonly, parvovirus causes gastroenteritis, or inflammation of the gastrointestinal tract leading to destruction of intestinal villi.
+Canine Parvovirus (also called CPV or parvo) is a very contagious and potentially fatal viral disease seen in dogs.
+Most commonly, Parvovirus causes gastroenteritis or inflammation of the gastrointestinal tract leading to destruction of intestinal villi.
 It also affects bone marrow cells and the heart.
-Canine Parvovirus is contagious and can survive for several months (some experts say as long as two years) in the environment, and is also resistant to many disinfectants.
+Canine Parvovirus is contagious and can survive for several months (some experts say as long as two years) in the environment, and is resistant to many disinfectants.
 Vaccination with your veterinarian according to appropriate schedule is necessary to protect dogs, especially puppies.

 01 of 06

 Parvo is a common and potentially serious viral disease in dogs.
 The virus is officially known Parvovirus.
 Canine Parvovirus is thought to be a mutation from the feline Parvovirus, also known as feline distemper virus.
 The canine version of this disease is commonly referred to as Parvo.
 The virus first appeared clinically in 1978, and there was a widespread epidemic in dogs of all ages.

 Breeds including Rottweiler, Doberman pinscher, German shepherds, pit bulls, and Labrador retrievers are at an increased risk for this disease.
-But any breed can get Parvovirus.
+But any can get Parvovirus.
 Be sure to keep your dog's vaccinations up to date.

 02 of 06

 Parvovirus infection is a serious disease that affects the gastrointestinal system and bone marrow of dogs.
 It can also affect the heart."
 Parvo is a highly contagious and often sudden viral disease; puppies are particularly susceptible.
 It can display different patterns of symptoms:

 - Asymptomatic: No signs are seen.
-This is common in dogs over 1 year old and vaccinated dogs.
+This is common in dogs over one year old and vaccinated dogs.

-- Intestinal: You may notice behavioral changes in your dog like throwing up, losing weight or having little to no appetite.
+- Intestinal: You may notice behavioral changes in your dog such as throwing up, losing weight, or having little to no appetite.
 This virus causes extreme damage to the intestinal tract, leaving the dog susceptible to secondary bacterial infections.
 In severe cases, sepsis, shock and death can occur.
 Parvo is seen often in dog's that are too young to have had the full set of vaccinations.
 The death rate from infection is 16 to 35 percent in young dogs.